Kitware/HPCCloud-deploy/README.md

 #HPC traditional cluster requirements

 In order to use a cluster with HPCCloud the following requirements need to be available:
+- The [Bash](https://www.gnu.org/software/bash/) shell is required to be install on the cluster.
+- - [ParaView](http://www.paraview.org) is used for running visualization tasks on the cluster so needs to be installed, the latest release can be downloaded [here](http://www.paraview.org/download/).
+ParaView can also be build from [source](http://www.paraview.org/Wiki/ParaView:Build_And_Install)
 - Several [Python packages](https://github.com/Kitware/HPCCloud-deploy/blob/master/requirements-cluster.txt) are needed on the cluster.
 These can be install by running the following command on the clusters head node:

          sudo pip install -r requirements-cluster.txt The `requirements-cluster.txt` can be found at the [root of this repository](https://github.com/Kitware/HPCCloud-deploy/blob/master/requirements-cluster.txt).
-- [ParaView](http://www.paraview.org) is used for running visualization tasks on the cluster so needs to be installed, the latest release can be downloaded [here](http://www.paraview.org/download/)
+These python package need to be available in the pvpython environment.
+If you have built ParaView against system python then the previous command will have ensured this.
+If you are using a prebuilt release then this [script](https://github.com/Kitware/HPCCloud-deploy/blob/master/pvpython_setup.sh) will install the required packages in the pvpython environment.

+         ./pvpython_setup.sh <full path to pvpython executable>
+- The curl command line utility is also  required.
+On an ubuntu distro this can be installed using the following command:

+         sudo apt-get install